spectrocloud/librarium/content/docs/19-kubernetes-school/00-how-to/02-how-to-retrieve-images-from-private-registry.md

 kubectl get secret myregistrykey -o jsonpath='{.data.registry-creds\.json}' | base64 --decode
 ```

-The output of issuing the command above is the content of the json file you used to create the secret.
+The output of issuing the command above is the content of the JSON file you used to create the secret.

 ```json
 {